See and Learn Speech

 See and Learn Speech is an evidence-based programme designed to help children with Down syndrome develop spoken language skills and clearer speech.

-See and Learn Speech is designed to teach young children to hear and produce speech sounds (phonemes), to hear the differences between sounds (discrimination), to develop their speech sound system (phonology), and to produce clear speech.
+See and Learn Speech is designed to teach children with Down syndrome to hear and produce speech sounds (phonemes), to hear the differences between sounds (discrimination), to develop their speech sound system (phonology), and to produce clear speech.
 It can also help children to identify sounds in words (phonological awareness) which is important for reading.

 See and Learn Speech offers a structured approach to support speech development, working in small steps towards clearer speech production and practicing skills including: